Mumtio/class-memory-rooms/frontend/scripts/README.md

 ## What Happens

 The script will:
+0. Login to Foru.ms (or register if user doesn't exist)
 1. Create a demo school thread in Foru.ms
 2. Add subjects as posts in the school thread
 3. Add courses as posts linked to subjects